Education and Experience

 Licensed Marriage & Family Therapist (LMFT), registered with the State of Colorado (CO licensure # 0001295).

 Your life experiences matter and inform your present & future possibilities.
-I take a compassionate and respectful view of your reality, internally and externally.
+I take a compassionate and respectful view of your reality, both internally and externally.
 What is your gut is telling you and what strengths & life learnings have you accumulated?
 In session, I will join you in understanding your unique perspective on life events, and guide toward underlying meaning and long-term solutions.
 Together, we will successfully weave together past & present in support of your individual path to a satisfying life.

 Why I became a therapist...